 allCode.jl

 .
-They've been tested under Julia 1.11.3.
-Through this section's illustration, we'll show the convenience of the following features:
+They've been tested under Julia 1.11.6.
+Through a practical example, this section will demonstrate the convenience of the following features:

 Boolean indexing for working with subsets of the data